 At the end of the Oral Examination, the examiners are asked to decide whether the student's work in the General Examinations - encompassing both the written and oral components - should be graded "Pass," "Conditional Pass," or "Fail."
 For the records of the GCTS, examiners are also asked to submit a final letter grade.
-"Conditional Pass" means that the examination will be regarded as a "Pass" if the student successfully fulfils certain written conditions by a stipulated date.
+"Conditional Pass" means that the examination will be regarded as a "Pass" if the student successfully fulfils certain written conditions within three months.
 If the conditions are not met, the examination is downgraded to "Fail."
-A student receiving "Fail" for a part or for the whole of the examination may be re-examined once, provided the examination takes place no later than nine months after the date of the first examination.
+A student receiving "Fail" for the oral examination may be re-examined once within three months.
 Successful completion of the General Examinations permits a student to proceed to the Thesis Proposal Stage.
 A failure results in the termination of the student's program.
 The results of the examination are reported to the GCTS Office using the General Examinations Report Form.